grpc/grpc.github.io/_posts/2018-05-23-gracefully_clean_up_in_grpc_junit_tests.md

     ...
     grpcCleanup.register(
     	serverBuilder.addService(myServiceImpl).build().start());
-    anagedChannel channel = grpcCleanup.register(
+    managedChannel channel = grpcCleanup.register(
     	channelBuilder.maxInboundMessageSize(1024).build());
     ...
   }
 }
 ```

-Now with `GrpcCleanupRuel` you don't need to worry about graceful shutdown of gRPC servers and channels in JUnit test.
+Now with `GrpcCleanupRule` you don't need to worry about graceful shutdown of gRPC servers and channels in JUnit test.